 - Employment terms of the vast majority of Group employees and managers are determined by provisions of collective bargaining agreements.
 Pension liabilities to these employees, except for Bank Yahav employees, are covered by regular deposits to pension, provident and severance-pay funds, which release the Bank from severance-pay liabilities for those employees by law.
 For more information about various benefits to Bank employees and managers, see Note 22 to the financial statements as of December 31, 2019. - 2.
-Remuneration policy for Bank officers - On December 18, 2019, the General Meeting of Bank shareholders approved, after approval by the Board of Directors and recommendation by the Remuneration Committee, the revised officer remuneration policy at the Bank (hereinafter "Revised officer remuneration policy").
-For more information see Note 22.A.3. to the 2019 financial statements. - 3.
-Remuneration policy for all Bank employees other than officers - In February 2020, the Bank Board of Directors approved, after receiving the recommendation from the Remuneration Committee, a revised remuneration policy for 2020-2022 for all Bank employees, other than officers who are subject to the revised remuneration policy for Bank officers, as noted above.
+Remuneration policy for Bank officers

+On December 18, 2019, the General Meeting of Bank shareholders approved, after approval by the Board of Directors and recommendation by the Remuneration Committee, the revised officer remuneration policy at the Bank (hereinafter "Revised officer remuneration policy").
+For more information see Note 22.A.3. to the 2019 financial statements.

+- 3. Remuneration policy for all Bank employees other than officers - In February 2020, the Bank Board of Directors approved, after receiving the recommendation from the Remuneration Committee, a revised remuneration policy for 2020-2022 for all Bank employees, other than officers who are subject to the revised remuneration policy for Bank officers, as noted above.
 For more information see Note 22.A.5. to the 2019 financial statements. - 4.
 Net benefit cost components recognized in profit and loss with respect to defined-benefit and defined-contribution pension plans (NIS in millions):

-For the three months For the year en ended March 31, December
+For the three months ended March 31, 2020 (unaudited) For the three months ended March 31,2019 (unaudited) For the year ended December 31, 2019 (audited)

-2020 2019 2019

-(una udited) (audited)

 Under payroll and associated expenses

 Cost of service (1) 17 12 51

 Under other expenses

 Cost of interest (2) 9 12 47

 Expected return on plan assets (3) (1) (1) (4)

 Deduction of non-allowed amounts:

 Net actuarial loss (4) 10 10 36

 Total under other expenses 18 21 79

 Total benefit cost, net 35 33 130

 Total expense with respect to defined-contribution pension 38 36 146

 Total expenses recognized in profit and loss 73 69 276